jp-mess/relative-geometry-article/index.md

 <br>
 <br>

-# What is a geometric constraint?
+# What is a geometric prior?

-Structure-from-motion is the most commonly used pipeline for creating 3D models from 2D images.
+**The briefest review of 3D computer vision:** Structure-from-motion is the most commonly used pipeline for creating 3D models from 2D images.
 Image feature-matches are fed into an optimization algorithm known as Bundle Adjustment, which simultaneously estimates the positions of the cameras, as well as a 3D point cloud of all the matched pixels.
 I assume if the reader has found this page, they know that much.
 The diagram at the top of this page depicts the entire output of Bundle Adjustment, with the estimated position of 6 cameras, as well as the reconstructed object (a red car).
 Each camera in this simulation has a focal length of 525, and an image dimension of 600x600.
 Below are six images, rendered from each camera's orientation.
 The green lines indicate the camera's viewing direction.

 <br>